AndrewSGould/smashdownbros/roadmap.md

 * When the loser is picking, display the current winners character and stock count

-* Have an overall stock count for the whole match

 * Note: Iron Man's can have character dupes

 * Match history with kill amounts for each char